Gulf Islands Driftwood - Salt Spring and Gulf Islands community news

 OPINION

-Editorial – Trustees wanted
+Editorial – Watching the roads

-Anyone resolved to engage in local politics this year need not wait long for an opportunity to act as the nomination period opened this week for five vacant trustee positions on the Salt Spring Fire MORE
+The early morning grind of the snowplow scraping along the street is a sure sign that Salt Spring drivers need to prepare for another day of winter driving misadventures- — or just stay home.
+Despite MORE

 SPORTS